cyrsis/reactjssandbox/README.md

 ES6 to JS(ES5)
 -> Need Polyfill or transpilers (barbel this case) because ES6 cannt run in most chrome and IE
+-> No Auto Bind  do .bind in constructor
+-> PropTypes decleared seperately
+-> Default props declared seperately
+-> Set initial state in constructor

 ## Library I can use today